stolostron/metrics-chronicle/docs/acm/component/server-foundation/metrics.md

 Nomenclature:

 - `Not exposed` implies not in ACM Observability [default allow-list](https://github.com/stolostron/multicluster-observability-operator/blob/main/operators/multiclusterobservability/manifests/base/config/metrics_allowlist.yaml)
-- `New` implies just added as a part of ACM 2.6 / ACM 2.7
+- `New` implies just added as a part of Red Hat Advanced Cluster Management version 2.7 or multicluster engine version 2.2.
-- `From Managed Cluster` implies these are not emitted from the ACM hub Server but from Managed Cluster.
+- `From Managed Cluster` implies these are not emitted from the hub server, but from the managed cluster.

 | Metric Name                                             | Metric Type | Description | Labels | Status |
 |---------------------------------------------------------|-------------|-------------|-------|--------|